Donovan Wilson (footballer): Sutton United

 On 3 March 2021, Wilson joined National League side Sutton United on loan for the remainder of the 2020–21 season.
 He made his debut three days later, coming on as a substitute in the 80' minute of a 0–0 draw with Wrexham as Sutton missed the opportunity to move to the top of the league.
 A week later, Wilson opened his account for the club when he scored the only goal of the game as Sutton moved four points clear of second place with a 1–0 win over King's Lynn Town.
 He scored seven goals from 16 appearances, helping Sutton to secure promotion into the Football League as champions of the National League.
 On 11 June 2021, he made his move to Sutton a permanent deal.
 He ended the 2021–22 season with seven goals in 48 appearances for Matt Gray's "U's.
 This tally included goals in wins over AFC Wimbledon and Sutton United at Gander Green Lane that helped Sutton reach the final at Wembley Stadium.
-He opened the scoring in the final, however Rotherham United came from behind to win the match 4–2 after extra-time.
+He opened the scoring in the final, however, Rotherham United came from behind to win the match 4–2 after extra-time.
+On 24 September 2022, Wilson was sent off following an off the ball incident involving Theo Vassell during a 2–1 home defeat to Salford City.
+He scored four goals in forty games in the 2022–23 campaign, before being released upon the expiry of his contract.

+Grimsby Town

+On 9 June 2023, Wilson signed a two-year deal with League Two side Grimsby Town after having been tracked by manager Paul Hurst since his time at Wolves.
+He picked up an injury in pre-season and was protected by Hurst in the first half of the 2023–24 season.
+He ended the campaign with eight goals in 30 appearances.
+He struggled with persistent injuries under Hurst's successor, David Artell, who expressed frustration with Wilson's ongoing issues and only played him on two occasions in the final two-thirds of the 2024–25 season before releasing him upon the expiry of his contract.

+Dagenham & Redbridge

+On 17 June 2025, Wilson signed for National League South side Dagenham & Redbridge on a one-year deal; manager Lee Bradbury commented that "he's in his prime and he'll bring a lot of experience and nous to the front line and the team".